-If you are starting out, Automatic campaign is the best but don’t run them for too long.
+If you are starting out, an Automatic campaign is the best but don’t run them for too long.
 Let it run for 1-2 weeks and see your advertising report to check how has your listing performed.
 Have they fetched you good conversions?

 2. Amazon PPC Campaign: Manual Targeting

 A manual campaign allows you to upload your keyword list.
 You can either source them up from the “automatic campaign” that you have run or use a keyword tool that is exclusively designed to show what search terms are users typing on Amazon.